Information for Out-Of-Area Students

 In order to register for courses that do not require testing, you will need to complete

 New Student Orientation and Academic Advising online and submit the Request For Assessment

 Deferral contract (see below).
 Plan to test soon after you arrive in Santa Barbara.

-Out of area students seeking to defer Assessment must download and submit the Request For Assessment Deferral contract, which may be mailed or faxed to the Assessment Office (see form for specific contact information).
+Out of area students seeking to defer Assessment must download and submit the Request For Assessment Deferral contract, which may be mailed, emailed, or faxed to the Assessment Office (see form for specific contact information).
 Note: Once received, your request will be processed within two business days.
 You will not be individually notified that your request has been approved, but you may check under the 'Registration' area of your Pipeline account to verify that your New Student Assessment hold has been cleared.
 Students will only be individually notified via SBCC Pipeline email if their deferral request is denied.